danielt17/Reverse-cyclic-redundancy-check-CRC-/README.md

 5. xor_out - a value to be exclusive-ored with the final CRC value.
 6. ref_out - whether to reverse the bits of the CRC before presenting it as the final result.

+In general a CRC calculation is done in the following way:
+1.

 ### The algorithm:

 ### Edge cases: